 The influence of the pandemic

-The beginning of the COVID-19 pandemic influenced many industries, creating strong demand for dedicated solutions and customised systems.
-Almost a third of all companies – including 80% of IT companies worldwide – switched to remote work.
+The COVID-19 pandemic has affected many industries, creating a strong demand for dedicated solutions and customised systems.
+Almost a third of all companies – including 80% of IT companies worldwide – have switched to working remotely.

 Some early research on this issue by Coderbite, brings attention to the problem of working overtime, as the new solutions are needed right now, no matter how many hours it takes to deliver them.